CCLR/mutants/README.md

 ### Deploy ⚙️

-- Go to class src/main/java/com/meli/exam/mutant/MutantApplication.java
+1. Go to class src/main/java/com/meli/exam/mutant/MutantApplication.java
-- Modify the default profile (dev) to the profile you want to deploy
+2. Modify the default profile (dev) to the profile you want to deploy
-    - if you want to deploy in the production profile, you must go to application.properties and set the correct credentials of the IAM user to connect to the DynamoDB service
+    - production: If you want to deploy in the production profile, you must go to application.properties and set the correct credentials of the IAM user to connect to the DynamoDB service
-    - if you want to deploy with the dev profile, you must In IntelliJ press Ctrl twice to open the Run Anything window and paste the following command
+    - dev: If you want to deploy with the dev profile, you must In IntelliJ press Ctrl twice to open the Run Anything window and paste the following command
+        ```
+        mvn compile
+        ```

-- Right click on this class and select Run 'MutantApplicat....main()'.
+3. Right click on this class and select Run 'MutantApplicat....main()'.

-IntelliJ will start the MutantApplication with Spring Boot over port 8080.
+4. IntelliJ will start the MutantApplication with Spring Boot over port 8080.

-_To verify the project started you con go to: `http://localhost:8080/swagger-ui.html`._
+_To verify the project started you can go to: `http://localhost:8080/swagger-ui.html`._

 ---

 ### Run coverage framework 🔩

+_if you have the project deployed with the dev profile, you should stop it, in order not to have problems with the local DynamoDB server_

-_In IntelliJ press Ctrl twice to open the Run Anything window and paste the below command._
+In IntelliJ press Ctrl twice to open the Run Anything window and paste the below command.

 ```
 mvn test jacoco:report